nixnutnz/yabb-2.6-legacy/branches/2.5.2/README.txt

 	1)  Open Quick-Guide/Quick-Guide.html to view detailed installation and upgrade instructions.
 	2)  Upload and chmod your files as stated in the Quick-Guide.
-	3)  Next, setup a fresh YaBB 2.5.2 forum by executing Setup.pl in your web browser.
+	3)  Next, setup a fresh YaBB 2.5.2 forum by executing Setup.pl from your web browser.
 	4)  If converting previous version, run Setup.pl again, and follow the instructions on the web page before proceeding.
 	5)  The default administrator username's password is "admin."
 	6)  Remove Setup.pl when installation (and conversion if applicable) is complete.